×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Kamakura, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a traditional Japanese house to a modern apartment.
 Next, you should research the different neighborhoods in Kamakura to find one that suits your lifestyle and preferences.
 Some areas may be closer to the beach, while others are near the city center or have easy access to public transportation.
 Once you have a general idea of where you'd like to live, you can start looking for available properties.
 Websites like Suumo, Homes, and Athome are popular real estate websites in Japan that list rental properties.
 These websites allow you to filter by location, price, size, and other features.
 You can also visit real estate agencies in Kamakura.
 Agents can provide you with information about available properties and arrange viewings.
 They can also help you understand the terms of the lease and guide you through the process of signing a contract.
 Keep in mind that renting a property in Japan often involves paying several upfront costs, such as a deposit, key money, and agency fees.
 If you're planning to stay in Kamakura for a short period, you might consider staying in a guest house or a serviced apartment.
 Websites like Airbnb and Booking.com list these types of accommodations.
 Finally, once you've found a place you like, you'll need to sign a lease and arrange for utilities and internet service.
-It's also a good idea to familiarize yourself with the rules and regulations of your new home, as Japanese rental properties often have strict rules about noise, garbage disposal, and other aspects of daily life," explained one person living in Kamakura, Japan.
+It's also a good idea to familiarize yourself with the rules and regulations of your new home, as Japanese rental properties often have strict rules about noise, garbage disposal, and other aspects of daily life," remarked one foreigner who made the move to Kamakura.

 Get Quote